 just anybody should be an overseer and gave a list of traits a person should

 behavior.
-The one trait that every good pastor needs to be a good shepherd
+The one trait that every good pastor needs

 chapter, why?
 We all know that somebody can love God and be in bondage to